Dave Hauck: Outstanding swimmers

 Hauck's most outstanding St. Olaf team members included Gabe Kortuem who won a 1 meter diving title in 2002, future American Airlines Executive, Tim Niznik who won a 100 fly title in 1990, and a 200 IM title in 1990, and Nelson Westby whose four titles included three in the 200 IM between 2007–09 and one in the 200 breaststroke in 2009.
 Kortuem later served as St. Olaf's diving coach for at least 20 years, beginning around the 2002 season.
-He also coached Kevin Casson to an impressive five titles that included two in the 500 free in 1986 and 1989 and three in the 1650 free in 1987-89.
+He also coached Kevin Casson to an impressive five titles that included two in the 500 free in 1986 and 1989 and three in the 1650 free in 1987–89.

-Most unique, outstanding and devoted among his swimmers was his son Bob Hauck, who was made a 1987 national Division III Swimmer of the Year.
+Among his most decorated swimmers was his son Bob Hauck, who was a 1987 national Division III Swimmer of the Year.
 Bob co-coached St. Olaf with his father Dave from 1988, and continued through at least the 2020 season.

 Though he coached into his 80's, Hauck enjoyed activities outside his profession.
 He was a long serving member of First United Methodist in Northfield, where he was a Choir member, and played on the softball team.
 He enjoyed yard work and the outdoors, and for many years spent time hiking and camping in Montana where he had a daughter.

 Hauck died near the St. Olaf Campus in Northfield, Minnesota on July 19, 2019 at the age of 87.
 He was survived by his wife Mary of 65 years, three children and grandchildren.
 A July 27 memorial service was held at St. Olaf, and his funeral was held the following day at a Memorial Chapel on the St. Olaf Campus.